/ How to Become a Dental Assistant - Career Salaries, Job Stats & Education

-Source: ABS Labour Force Survey, Department of Jobs and small business trend data to May 2018 and Department of Employment projections to 2023.
+Source: Job outlook ABS Labour Force Survey, Department of Jobs and small business trend data to May 2018 and Department of Employment projections to 2024.

 Job openings occur due to employment growth and job turnover, for example workers leaving this occupation.

 This is a popular career choice.
-Looking forward, employment for Dental Assistants to 2023 is expected to grow moderately.
-This is a medium sized occupation with 26,600 at the 2018 census.
+Looking forward, employment for Dental Assistants to 2024 is expected to grow strongly.
+This is a large sized occupation with 26,200 at the 2018 census.

 A full-time Dental Assistant will earn $1116 per week before tax and around $58032 annually.

 Please note: For roles in Dental Assistance, rates of pay will vary depending on the skills and experience of the worker and the demands of the role.

 There may also be casual and contractor roles within this profession meaning that a certified worker in this profession will have many career options for weekly hours worked.

 The most popular age bracket for people in this profession is between 25 to 35 years old, with around 32.3% of workers.
 Just over 14.6% of workers are aged between 45 to 54 and 20.5% of workers are aged in between 20 to 24.
 The median age of this profession is 30.